Shadabdullah/Shadabdullah/README.md

   ---
   #### Some Favorite Quotes

-  - Those who have failed to work toward the truth have missed the purpose of living - **Buddha**
+  - Those who have failed to work toward the truth have missed the purpose of living - ** Gautam Buddha**

   - Knowledge isn’t power until it is applied. ― **Dale Carnegie**